faudio/faudio/doc/Error handling.md

 value can be used normally.
 Note that values returned from construction and copy functions must be destroyed whether an error has occured or not.

-## Non-recoverable errors {#id16834}

-Non-recoverable errors are those that occur outside the control of the both library user and the Audio Engine.
-They will usually log and terminate the process.
+As sa a special case in the interface mechanism, `null` is considered to implement [Error](@ref doremir_error_t).
+This means that the same procedure can be used to check for optional values and error values.

 # Logging {#id24103}

 The Audio Engine provides a simple logging system.

+## Setting up the log handler {#id30965}

+By default, the Audio Engine ignores all incoming log messages.
+To change this, use one of the setup functions in [Doremir.AudioEngine][dae].
+Typically you want to set the log handler to write to a file, or pass them to a custom handler function.

+## Adding log messages {#id10103}

 Non-recoverable errors are always logged.
-The user can add recoverable errors to the log using
+The user can add recoverable errors to the log using @ref doremir_audio_engine_log.
-@ref doremir_audio_engine_log.
 Typically, this function is used with
 @ref doremir_check, as in:

 ~~~